stlartworks/stlartworks.github.io/jobs.md

 **Start Date:** August 1, 2020 (with 3-4 orientation meetings in the month of July)

+**Apply today**

+To apply, send the items listed below to [jobs@stlartworks.org](mailto:jobs@stlartworks.org):
+1. Resume as a PDF, Word or Google doc
+2. Cover letter
+3. Three references

 ## Executive Director Responsibilities:

 **Leadership and Strategy**